 Like many companies, Fresenius expanded its real estate footprint to match its anticipated headcount.
-The danger with this approach is that the growth in square footage may outpace the growth in the workforce.
-The result is what Bettina calls “real-estate bloat”, which he suspected was occurring at Fresenius corporate offices.
-“We have a headquarters location with two buildings,” he explained.
-“One is 100,000 square feet, the other is 300,000 square feet, and just by visual observation alone it was obvious that the space was being underutilized.”
+The danger with this approach, however, is that the growth in square footage can outpace the growth in the workforce.
+The result is what Bettina calls “real-estate bloat,” which he suspected was occurring at the Fresenius headquarters.
+“We have a headquarters location with two buildings,” he explained, “one is 100,000 square feet, the other is 300,000 square feet, and just by visual observation alone it was obvious that the space was being underutilized.”

 Bettina recognized that there was a big opportunity for cost savings by consolidating employees into one building, but he needed highly accurate data to make the case.
-He turned to VergeSense’s deep-learning sensors.
+He turned to VergeSense and their Occupancy Intelligence Platform

 In just four months, the data captured by VergeSense revealed that the average space usage of their smaller building was only 20%.
 This is not uncommon for many large companies, but it can persist for years without accurate data to detect and correct it.
 Armed with this information, Bettina and his team ultimately decided to terminate the lease for one of the buildings early, as the employees would easily be consolidated in another building with ample capacity.
 With this change, Fresenius is saving more than $6 million in annual cost avoidance.